namiri-tech/docs-rdme-ng/docs/GETTING STARTED/how-to-use-this-site.md

 ## 🚦 Interactive API Docs

-For a great dev experience, the endpoints in the [API reference](/reference)  are interactive.
+For a great developer experience, the endpoints in the [DigiTax Nigeria API reference](/reference) are interactive.

-Once you're set up in our dashboard, you'll get your test **X-API-Key** to use in the staging-api environment (and localhost environment for local development).
+Once you're set up in the DigiTax Dashboard, you can generate a sandbox/ LIVE **X-API-Key** for authorization.

-Explore the API endpoints [here](/reference) .
+Explore the API endpoints [here](/reference).

 ## 💬 We're here to help